aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-Hum, so Dafny does not believe us.
+Hmm, so Dafny does not believe us.
 Let's see,
 does it believe
 ```dafny
 assert resource.resourceType == "key";
 ```

-Hum, so what is the other condition then?
+Hmm, so what is the other condition then?
 ```dafny
 assert 0 < |resource.value|;
 ```